GRESB/api-docs/source/includes/_asset-responses.md

   * Waste
   * GHG Emissions

-As an API partner you will submit data in one or more of these areas.
+You may submit data for any number of buildings for your user in one or more of these areas.

 The respondent may also provide data on other assets or for the same assets but in different areas.
-The data you access through the API is specific to the data submitted by your application and does not expose data on the respondent's other assets or areas.
+The data you access through the API is specific to your application and does not include data on the respondent's other assets or areas.
 It is the responsibility of the respondent to make sure that data submitted from multiple API partners does not conflict.

 The data you submit will not be modified within our application.
 To make changes, respondents will be instructed to use your application.